 A: It just means you are registered for health fund rebates nothing more or less.
 It doesn't mean they are trained better than someone that is not registered for health funds.

 Q: Do you have other training that is not under the Australian standards

 A: Yes, I think it's better to think outside the box and get more hands on training as you can, as long as the school is a registered school with a good name, that has different training that would benefit your skills and clients.

 Q: I am a male can I come to you for a massage?

-A: Yes, but only if you are referred to me by a chiropractor, physiotherapist, GP or one on my clients.
+A: Yes, but only if you are referred to me by a chiropractor, physiotherapist, GP or one on my clients that I know well.
 But only for a sports massage or pain management massage.
-This is due to the bad behaviors of some men in Canberra.
+This is due to the bad behaviour's of some men in Canberra.
 (I don't do groin massages for men so don't ask) (See a physiotherapist for this injury)